-Trump loses bid to block banks from providing family's business records to Democratic lawmakers
+Judge rules against Trump, paves way for banks to provide his business records to Congress

 On Monday, a federal judge in Washington ruled against the president in a similar case, finding that Trump’s accounting firm, Mazars LLP, must comply with a congressional subpoena for Trump’s financial records.

-U.S. District Judge Amit Mehta found that Congress was “not engaged in a fishing expedition for the President’s financial records when it subpoenaed Mazars and said that documents obtained might assist Congress in passing laws and performing other core functions.
+U.S. District Judge Amit Mehta found that Congress was “not engaged in a fishing expedition” for the President’s financial records when it subpoenaed Mazars and said that documents obtained might assist Congress in passing laws and performing other core functions.

 Trump called Mehta’s decision “crazy” and “totally the wrong decision by obviously an Obama-appointed judge,” referring to Trump’s Democratic predecessor, Barack Obama.
 Ramos, the judge in the New York case, was also appointed by Obama.

-Reporting By Brendan Pierson in New York; additional reporting by Matt Scuffham in New York and Jeff Mason in Washington; Editing by Noeleen Walder and Grant McCool
+Reporting by Brendan Pierson in New York; additional reporting by Matt Scuffham in New York and Jeff Mason and Susan Cornwell in Washington; Editing by Noeleen Walder, Grant McCool and James Dalgleish